How to read your Customer Generation and Average Demand electric bill

 Demand history graph

-This bar graph display up to 36 months of On Peak demand usage in kW.
-Demand is the measure of the maximum rate at which electricity is being used during the billing period.
-It is the basis for the demand charge.
+This bar graph displays up to 36 months of on-peak demand usage in kW.
+Demand is the measure of the maximum rate at which electricity is being used in your home during on-peak hours.
+Customers on the Customer Generation Price Plan will see up to 36 months of on-peak maximum demand history; customers on the Average Demand Price Plan will see up to 36 months of on-peak average demand history.

 Energy history graph